German Cooperative Financial Group: Deposit insurance

 As a consequence of the EU Deposit Guarantee Scheme Directive (DGSD) and the broader policy of European Banking union, the BVR has set up a statutory deposit insurance scheme, in addition to its pre-existing IPS and operated by a separate legal entity, BVR Institutssicherung GmbH (BVR-ISG).
 BVR-ISG is recognized as a deposit guarantee scheme under DGSD; it operates alongside the IPS and in coordination with it, with a liability arrangement that ensures that the IPS funds are readily available to BVR-ISG.

+The membership of BVR-ISG is identical to that of the IPS entity BVR-SE and to that of the BVR itself.

 Accounting

 The BVR publishes consolidated financial statements of the Cooperative Financial Group, in line with the reporting requirements for institutional protection schemes set out in Article 113(7)(e) of the EU Capital Requirements Regulation.
 These financial statements are prepared in line with International Financial Reporting Standards.
 They are not reviewed by an external auditor.
 Separately, DZ Bank publishes audited consolidated financial statements.